OSInside/kiwi/README.md

 ## Motivation

-During the last years kiwi has evolved a lot, many features were added, even some which are not in use anymore because new technologies made them obsolete.
-There is a lot of legacy code in kiwi to support older distributions too.
-I'd like to get rid of all of these and come back to a clean appliance building system.
+During the last years KIWI has evolved a lot.
+Many features were added, even some which are not in use anymore because new technologies made them obsolete.
+There is a lot of legacy code in KIWI to support older distributions too.
+We would like to get rid of all of these and come back with a clean appliance building system.

-However the current design and the lack of tests in core parts of the code prevents us from major refactoring as I see them required.
-Because of that a rewrite of kiwi with a stable version in the background seems to be the best way.
+However, the current design and the lack of tests in core parts of the code prevents us from major refactoring as I see them required.
+Because of that, a rewrite of KIWI with a stable version in the background seems to be the best way.

 Users will be able to use both versions in parallel.
-Also the new kiwi will be 100% compatible with the current format of the image description, which means you can build an image from the same image description with the old and the new kiwi if the new kiwi supports the distribution and all features the image description has configured
+Also the new KIWI will be 100% compatible with the current format of the image description.
+This means, you can build an image from the same image description with the old and the new KIWI if the new KIWI supports the distribution and all features the image description has configured.

 ## Supported Distributions

-This version of kiwi is targeted to build appliances for distributions which are equal or newer compared to the following list:
+This version of KIWI is targeted to build appliances for distributions which are equal or newer compared to the following list:

 * SUSE Linux Enterprise 12